vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 has ruled another without any expectations of profit.
 We believe in Lord Morley and in the genuineness of his professions as a philosopher.
-The old school thinks that politics could be governed by the dictates of philo- sophy ; we hold that these are quite different things and ought not to be mixed up together.
-The old school thinks that concessions could be secured by logical per- suation.
+The old school thinks that politics could be governed by the dictates of philo###sophy ; we hold that these are quite different things and ought not to be mixed up together.
+The old school thinks that concessions could be secured by logical per###suation.

 " Mr. Gokhale believe in sacrifice.
 He calls upon the people to be up and doing.
-He accepts even pas- sive resistance as a constitutional weapon.
+He accepts even pas###sive resistance as a constitutional weapon.
 He admits that the Bureaucracy here is callous and the Democracy at ' Home ' is indifferent.
 He allows that our efforts have not yet borne sufficient fruit.
 He declares that